• Skip to primary navigation

 Then, use a spatula to fold in the drained whole kernel corn, the cream-style corn, and the sour cream.

-batter for corn casserole in a glass bowl with a yellow and green spatula.
+corn and flour batter in a glass bowl with a yellow and green spatula.

 Pour the batter into the baking dish, and bake for 40–45 minutes.
 The center should no longer jiggle in the middle when you wiggle it, and the top will be beginning to brown lightly on the edges.